 We live in 21st century–each and every secretary works with computer.
 A good applicant for this job should have at least some knowledge of MS Office (or similar software they typically use in your country), including MS Outlook.

-You should backup your knowledge with some experience, explaining your work with MS Office in the past.
-And you should also emphasize your efforts to improve your computer skills.
+You should backup your knowledge with some experience, explaining them that you have worked with the software for some time.
+And you should also emphasize your effort to improve on your computer skills.

-When preparing reports in my last job, I worked with MT Office on a daily basis.
-On the top of that, I am very skilled with MS Outlook and with the internet.
-I would give myself 9 out of 10 from both Word and Excel, if I were to score my abilities.
+When preparing reports in my last job, I worked with MS Office on a daily basis.
+On the top of that, I am very skilled with MS Outlook.
+I try new things with the software, trying to improve my knowledge of the functionality it offers.

 Practical test in an interview

 Some HR managers will test both your skills and trustworthiness with a simple exercise.
-There will give you a sheet of paper with some text that includes headings, bullets, and formatting, and they will ask you retype the text to MS Word, with the correct formatting.
-They may even ask you to do some simple calculations, or prepare a graph in MS Excel.
+There will give you a sheet of paper with some text that includes headings, bullets, and other text-formatting, and they will ask you retype the text to MS Word, with the correct formatting.
+They may even ask you to do some simple calculations, or prepare a graph, in MS Excel.

 As you work on the task, they are observing how quickly you type, how quickly you work with the programs, etc.